 - 8.1 Section 75 of the Northern Ireland Act 1998 requires that public authorities have due regard to the need to promote equality of opportunity and good relations between persons of a particular religion, political opinion, race, age, marital status, sexual orientation or gender.
 It also includes people with disabilities or those with primary responsibility for the care of a dependant, such as an elderly person.
-These are known as 'Section 75' groups. - 8.2 The policies contained within the Agriculture and Other Rural Development Chapter have been subject to an equality impact assessment (EQIA) to ensure no adverse impact on these groups. - 8.3 This policy allows people who hold active and established farms to diversify and start up a new business in the countryside to be run in conjunction with the original holding.
-The Council is satisfied that there will be no adverse impact on any Section 75 groups as a result of the Agricultural & Other Rural policies.
+These are known as 'Section 75' groups. - 8.2 The policies contained within the Other Development in the Countryside have been subject to an equality impact assessment (EQIA) to ensure no adverse impact on these groups. - 8.3 This policy allows people who hold active and established farms to diversify and start up a new business in the countryside to be run in conjunction with the original holding.
+The Council is satisfied that there will be no adverse impact on any Section 75 groups as a result of the Other Development in the Countryside policies. - (2021 Update): The amended policies, plus the new ODC 1 policy were subject to additional EQIA Assessment in the EQIA Addendum, at document DS-104a, para 4.1 & Appendix 1; it concluded that there was no cause for concern.